 - a positive initiative that indicates an entertaining, diverse, safe and enjoyable night out.

 For more details, visit: Purple flag award .

 Getting ready for a night out?

-Or you can download a copy: Purple safety guide [PDF 2845KB]
+You can also download a copy: Purple safety guide [PDF 2845KB]

 - Username Community Safety and Resilience Team